Home Compare BTRW.L vs IP

 Barratt Redrow vs International Paper Company: Which Stock Looks Stronger in 2026?

-Barratt Redrow holds the cleaner structural position, with the lead spread across profitability and growth.
-International Paper Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Barratt Redrow carrying a narrow edge on growth.
+International Paper Company still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (BTRW.L: STOXX 600, IP: S&P 500).